vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 ## Subnet and CIDR Examples

-For this demonstration, this document makes use of the following CIDR for Tanzu for Kubernetes Operations deployment.
+For this demonstration, this document uses the following CIDR for Tanzu for Kubernetes Operations deployment.

 |**Network Type**|**Port Group Name**|**Gateway CIDR**|**DHCP Pool**|**NSX ALB IP Pool**|
 | --- | --- | --- | --- | --- |